Songwriter festival rebrands as Downtown in the Round

 After feeling burnt out after 15 years in Nashville, Smith moved to Whitefish and said she “reconnected with what inspired me to make music my livelihood in the first place: God’s beautiful creation, family and audiences that listen for the love of it and without judgment.”

 “Songwriters are storytellers,” Klepper said.
 “Some are writers, some are performers, some are both.
-There’s magic in being in a room with people where they’ve greatness in what they’ve done, but they’re not famous,” Klepper said.
+There’s magic in being in a room with people where there's greatness in what they’ve done, but they’re not famous,” Klepper said.

 As for organizing the festival drawing in national talent, Klepper said they have help with social media, “but mostly, it’s just Jo and I, until we can grow.
 But we have many volunteers; it’s a community-oriented event.”